 Morocco Highlights Tour

 Explore the very best of Northern Africa’s most popular travel destination on this 10-day Morocco highlights tour.
 Join other solo travellers as you journey to the stunning Sahara Desert, where you’ll camel ride into the sunset and spend a night under the stars.
 Travel to Fes to explore the city’s fascinating medina, bursting with colourful buildings and street food aplenty.
 Continue to the beautiful blue city of Chefchaouen, a photographer’s paradise, before you make a stop in the country’s capital, Rabat.
 Your next adventure will be in Casablanca, and it is here that you will visit Morocco’s largest mosque, the Hassan II Mosque, which has the tallest minaret in the world.
 Travelling further south, you will reach the popular coastal town of Essaouira, the perfect place to relax after your whirlwind tour of Morocco.
 And finally, finish up exploring the country’s most adored city, Marrakech.
+A truly amazing trip.

 Catch a stunning sunset in the Sahara Desert and spend a night under the stars